jorgegorka/happymoodscore-api/README.md

 # Happy Mood Score

-This document references Happy Mood Score version 2 of the API.
+This document references version 2 of the API.  http://docs.happymoodscore.apiary.io/

 Happy Mood Score is an employee feedback and engagement tool.
 To know more visit https://www.happymoodscore.com